 - Allow social interaction for 30 – 60 minutes every day

 I was able, to sum up, chinchilla care in only 5 tips.

-Food and proper nutrition are critical to your chinchilla’s diet.
+The right food and proper nutrition are critical to your chinchilla’s health and well-being.

 You want to ensure that you are primarily only feeding your chinchilla specially formulated chinchilla pellets.

 You also need to ensure that you aren’t trusting just any brand that has a picture of a rodent on it.
 Get pellets specifically formulated for chinchillas.
 You can find them just about anywhere: Amazon, Chewy, or even Petco.

 In addition to the chinchilla pellets, you need to ensure you are offering your chinchilla timothy hay daily as well.

 Fresh is preferred and your chinchilla may even let you know by throwing the day-old hay out of the cage or removing it from the hay holder that’s attached to the cage.